lukasz-wronski/theonlyapi/README.md

 ## Disclaimer

-This API might occasionally produce false results or return made up data, but let's be honest - every software engineer prefers clean code over correctness of program execution, so enjoy anyways!
+This API might occasionally produce false results or return made-up data, but let's be honest - every software engineer prefers clean code over correctness of program execution, so enjoy anyways!